title: Jesus is our Lord published: true

 -- Jeremiah 23:5-6 (NKJV)

-Some argue this refers to Jesus and because he is considered "THE LORD OUR RIGHTEOUSNESS" it proofs that he is YHVH, the Almighty God.
+Some argue that this prophecy refers to Jesus, and therefore he is considered "THE LORD OUR RIGHTEOUSNESS".
+Therefore, they make a bad correlation between "the LORD" which refers throughout the Old Testament to the Almighty God and "the Lord" which often refers to Jesus in the New Testament to proof that Jesus is the Almighty God.
 However, this same name is given to Jerusalem which no one consider to be God:

 In those days Judah will be saved, and Jerusalem will dwell safely.
 And this is the name by which she will be called: THE LORD OUR RIGHTEOUSNESS.